Kaiārahi i te Reo, Therapists', ATSSD, Special Education Assistants' Collective Agreement

 The Authority may call evidence, hold investigative meetings, or interview anyone involved.
 It can direct the parties to try mediation.
 If mediation is unsuitable or has not resolved the problem, the Authority will make a decision that is binding on all parties.
 Any party can contest the Authority’s decision through the Employment Court.

-Note: All employment relationship problems, including personal grievances and any disputes about the interpretation or application of this agreement, must be resolved under Parts 9 and 10 of the Employment Relations Act 2000.
+Note: All employment relationship problems, including personal grievances and any disputes about the interpretation or application of this agreement, must be resolved under Parts 9 and 10 of the Employment Relations Act 2000(external link).

 - An information service